-4. Discuss how well you know the applicant.
+- Discuss how well you know the applicant and in what context.

-I was able to get to know Mr. Doe because he made it a point to attend two of my sections every week when only one was required.
+I was able to get to know Justin because he made it a point to attend two of my sections every week when only one was required.
 Due to his keen intelligence, I also asked him to review an academic journal article I had nearly completed for his input.
 I found his comments and suggestions incisive and valuable.

-Jane has a rare blend of top writing and interpersonal skills that are very helpful in this fast-changing and sometimes stressful environment.
+Jane has a rare blend of clear writing and interpersonal skills that are very helpful in this fast-changing and sometimes stressful environment.

-He is the only student I ever had who came to all my office hours as part of a relentless, and ultimately successful, drive to master financial theory.
-He was one of just ten percent in the class to receive an A.
+Taylor is the only student I ever had who came to all my office hours as part of a relentless, and ultimately successful, drive to master financial theory.
+He was among the top ten percent in the class to receive an A.

 Because of Jane’s writing skills, I didn’t hesitate to ask her to write a report which was used by our PAC as the basis for a major policy statement.
 Congressman X eventually used the statement, based on Jane’s sophisticated 20-page analysis of Middle East politics, in lobbying for increased funding.